umnga/dsa-queue-simulator/README.md

+# dsa_assignment
-# A C++/SDL3 implementation of a traffic light queue management system for COMP202 Data Structures and Algorithms assignment.
+A C++/SDL3 implementation of a traffic light queue management system for COMP202 Data Structures and Algorithms assignment.